-In 1995, the Sisters of Mercy, the Sisters of St. Joseph and the Benedictine Sisters came together to address a critical need in our community – transitional housing for homeless women and children.
-Faced with problems like domestic abuse, catastrophic medical bills or loss of employment, these women need time to get back on their feet; yet the length of stay in most emergency shelters is limited to three or four months.
-By offering a program of supportive housing, case management, mentoring and advocacy, Erie DAWN helps homeless women transition back into independence by helping them to acquire the tools and resources needed for self-sufficiency.
+In 1995, the Sisters of Mercy, the Sisters of St. Joseph and the Benedictine Sisters came together to address a need in our community – transitional housing for women and children.
+Faced with problems like domestic abuse, catastrophic medical bills or loss of employment, these women need time to get back on their feet, yet the length of stay in most emergency shelters is limited.
+By offering supportive housing, case management, mentoring and advocacy, Erie DAWN helps women transition back into independence.